acidonper/ocp-gitops-argocd-with-vault-secrets/README.md

 This repository will be the source of trust that contains a secret with an annotation that references a Vault secret (*avp.kubernetes.io/path: "secret/data/webapp/config"*).
 This reference allows ArgoCD, through the respective plugin and vault credentials, to find the required secret in Vault and create a secret in Openshift using this information.

+> **NOTE**
+>
-NOTE: It is important to know that this secret is using the references to the *APP 1* Vault secret created before.
+> It is important to know that this secret is using the references to the *APP 1* Vault secret created before.
 For this reason, it is required to deploy *APP 1* or create the respective Vault secret at least.

 ## ArgoCD

 Once the previous resources are created and configured properly, it is time to create an Argo CD instance.
-This new Argo CD instance has to be configured to include *Argo CD Vault Plugin* integration.
+This new ArgoCD instance has to be configured to include *Argo CD Vault Plugin* integration.
 Please follow the [link](https://argocd-vault-plugin.readthedocs.io/en/stable/) for more information about this integration.

-First of all, in order to allow Argo CD to access Vault information, it is required to create a specific token.
+First of all, in order to allow ArgoCD to access Vault information, it is required to create a specific token.
 Please follow the next steps to generate the required token in Vault:

 ```$bash